Imagine-Programming/hindsight/README.md

 Simply clone and open the solution in Visual Studio.
 A compiled version of distorm is included, but building distorm is trivial as they ship a solution file with a static library configuration as well.

 ## Release History
+- **0.6.0.0alpha**:
+    - complete rework of the CLI-argument logic by implementing DynaCli on top of [CLI11](https://github.com/CLIUtils/CLI11) like in [tiffconvert](https://github.com/Imagine-Programming/tiffconvert);
+    - added RTTI for MSVC++ EH Exceptions (0xe06d7363) recording the type-chain of the catchable types, exception messages and throwing modules.
 - **0.5.0.0alpha**:
     - initial public source release;
     - 32-bit build configuration;